 Do you feel stressed for not accomplishing a given project or task on time?
 Do you stay up all night worrying about what tomorrow will bring?
 Do you feel like you’ve accomplished very little at the end of every day?

-If you answered yes to any of these questions, you may be feeling a little stressed out.
+If you answered yes to any of these questions, you may be feeling quite anxious.
 Sometimes, it seems like we don’t have control over time.
-No matter how much we try, we end up with a backlog of work that has to be carried forward to the next day.
 The problem is that too much stress can be detrimental to our health.

-Things can't just happen if you wait around.
-Remember, everything and everyone in the universe ages, and life eventually ends.
-Time, on the other hand, is eternal and will always progress.
+Things can’t just happen if you wait around.
 So, seize the moment and do what matters most now.
-Plus, the less time you waste, the more you avoid friction and problems with your boss or supervisor.
+Plus, the less time you waste, the more you avoid friction and problems both at home and at work.

 Someone once said, “Don’t postpone what you can do today or now to tomorrow.
 It’s a waste of precious time and opportunity.”